TLCFEM/suanPan-manual/docs/Library/Section/SectionNM/SectionNM.md

-All methods take the normalised shifted resistance $$\mathbf{s}=\mathbf{q}-\mathbf{\beta}$$ and equivalent plastic strain $$\alpha$$ as input where $$\mathbf{q}$$ is the normalised nodal resistance and $$\mathbf{\beta}$$ is the back resistance which is similar to the concept of back stress.
+All methods take the normalised shifted resistance $$\mathbf{s}=\mathbf{q}-\mathbf{\beta}$$ and equivalent plastic strain $$\alpha$$ as input where $$\mathbf{q}$$ is the normalised nodal resistance and $$\mathbf{\beta}$$ is the back resistance, which is similar to the concept of back stress.